-- 16.1 If a team wishes to lodge a protest at the end of a match or at the end of a stand-alone Shoot-out competition the Team Manager must: - declare the intention to do so immediately in writing directly below his / her signature when signing the Match Report or Shoot-out Competition form; - b produce in addition in writing the grounds of the protest and must hand that document to the Technical Officer on duty within 30 (thirty) minutes of the completion of the match or stand-alone shoot-out competition;
+- 15.1 If a team wishes to lodge a protest at the end of a match or at the end of a Challenge Shoot-out competition the Team Manager must: - a declare the intention to do so immediately in writing directly below their signature when signing the Match Report or Challenge Shoot-out competition form; - b produce in addition in writing the grounds of the protest and must hand that document to the Technical Officer on duty within 30 minutes of the completion of the match or Challenge Shoot-out competition; - c deposit in addition five hundred Euros (€500) (or equivalent in freely convertible currency) with the written protest. - 15.2 If a protest is made, the Technical Officer on duty must immediately notify the Technical Delegate. - 15.3 Notwithstanding the provisions of this Regulation, a protest from a decision of an Umpire or Technical Official during a match may not be made to or considered by the Technical Delegate. - 15.4 A team may protest to the Technical Delegate about any other decision of the Technical Delegate under this Regulation or application of these Regulations, other than Regulation 1.4.
+If a Protest is to be made the Team Manager must: - a produce in writing the grounds of the protest and must hand that document to the Technical Delegate within thirty (30) minutes of the publication or other communication on which the protest is based: - b deposit five hundred Euros (€500) (or equivalent in freely convertible currency) with the written protest. - 15.5 The Technical Delegate must make a decision and publish it within two hours from the submission of a protest, save for protests relating to the nationality or age of a player where further time is required in order to properly investigate the protest (in which case the Technical Delegate must make a decision and publish it as soon as reasonably possible); if possible, the Technical Delegate should also orally notify the decision to the Team Manager concerned immediately after making the decision. - 15.6 The Team Manager must make arrangements with the Technical Delegate so that (s)he is available to receive the decision from the Technical Delegate.

-- c deposit in addition five hundred Euros (€500) (or equivalent in freely convertible currency) with the written protest. - 16.2 If a protest is made, the Technical Officer on duty must immediately notify the Technical Delegate and FIH Event Director. - 16.3 Notwithstanding the provisions of this Regulation, a protest from a decision of an Umpire or Video Umpire during a match or shoot-out competition may not be made to or considered by the Technical Delegate. - 16.4 A team may protest to the Technical Delegate about any other decision of the Technical Delegate or application of these Regulations, other than Regulation 1.4.
-If a protest is to be made the Team Manager must: - a produce in writing the grounds of the protest and must hand that document to the Technical Delegate within thirty (30) minutes of the publication or other communication on which the protest is based; - b deposit five hundred Euros (€500) (or equivalent in freely convertible currency) with the written protest. - 16.5 The Technical Delegate must make a decision and publish it within two hours from the submission of a protest, save for protests relating to the nationality or age of a player where further time is required in order to properly investigate the protest (in which case the Technical Delegate must make a decision and publish it as soon as reasonably possible); if possible, the Technical Delegate should also orally notify the decision to the Team Manager concerned immediately after making the decision. - 16.6 The Team Manager must make arrangements with the Technical Delegate so that (s)he is available to receive the decision from the Technical Delegate. - 16.7 Failure to comply with any part of this Regulation will result in dismissal of the protest - 16.8 The deposit may be refunded in whole or in part if the protest is not allowed, at the discretion of the FIH Executive Board, who will consider the matter at an appropriate time after the match or the event. - 16.9 If a team involved in a protest wishes to appeal the decision of the Technical Delegate resulting from any protest under these Regulations, the Team Manager(s) must give written notice to the Technical Delegate within sixty (60) minutes after the Technical Delegate's decision is published.
-If no such appeal is lodged, the decision of the Technical Delegate is final. - 16.10 If an appeal is lodged, the Technical Delegate must immediately inform the FIH Representative.
-For tournaments in which there is no FIH Representative see Article 18.14 (below).
+- 15.7 Failure to comply with any part of this Regulation will result in dismissal of the protest - 15.8 The deposit may be refunded in whole or in part if the protest is allowed, at the discretion of the FIH Executive Board, who will consider the matter at an appropriate time after the match or the event. - 15.9 If a team involved in a protest wishes to appeal the decision of the Technical Delegate resulting from any protest under these Regulations, the Team Manager(s) must give written notice to the Technical Delegate within sixty (60) minutes after the Technical Delegate's decision is published.
+If no such appeal is lodged, the decision of the Technical Delegate is final. - 15.10 If an appeal is lodged, the Technical Delegate must immediately inform the FIH Representative.
+For tournaments in which there is no FIH Representative see Article 17.14 (below).

-17 APPEAL JURY
+16 APPEAL JURY